sadeghesfahani/Shopify/README.md

 ## Backend
 backend foundation laid on Django and RestFramework API

+once after cloning package you need to make an environment to isolate the application from your gerneral python invironment user `py -m venv whatevername` to make your own env.

-to install Django use `pip install django` and to install all its dependencies use `pip install -r requirements.txt`
+not it's time to install Django by using `pip install django` and install all its dependencies using `pip install -r requirements.txt`